A common disciplinary tool used by educators across the country is both demonstrably racist and ineffective. So, why are we still doing it?

 It is possible that some of these students are troublemakers to being with.
 It is not inconceivable that the same sort of student who causes problems in the classroom might get in trouble with the law.
 But researchers suspect that many students begin their downward spiral into delinquency when they are removed from school because the classroom is, itself, protective.
-Besides offering counseling to troubled students, school forces children off the streets and occupyies them with academic work.
+Besides offering counseling to troubled students, school forces children off the streets and occupies them with academic work.
 There’s something to what they say about idle hands.

 Suspensions And Expulsions Disproportionately Impact Minorities

 Studies have shown that minority students are far more likely than others to end up on the wrong end of school disciplinary practices.
 Part of the problem is that state and local policies mandate suspension in many subjective cases.
-When teachers are asked to decide whether a student appears aggressive, for instance, black students often get the short end of the stick.
+When teachers are asked to decide whether a student appears aggressive, for instance, Black students often get the short end of the stick.

 “Although qualitative studies make a compelling case that teachers and principals are more likely to misperceive African-American students as threatening or defiant, I don’t think racial prejudice is the most important explanation of racial differences in suspensions,” Hirschfield says.
-“Rather, I think that African-American children are more likely to attend schools where the number of needy and academically struggling students exceed the resources available.”
+“Rather, I think that African American children are more likely to attend schools where the number of needy and academically struggling students exceed the resources available.”
 For a struggling school system, suspension is a quick and cheap way to remove disruptive students from the classroom.
-It is possible that minority students are expelled more often because they tend to be in public schools that are less well-equipped to deal with problem students.
+It’s possible that minority students are expelled more often because they tend to be in public schools that are less well-equipped to deal with problem students.

 Do Suspensions Work?

 The usual argument in favor of suspensions and expulsions is that they are a necessary evil, a tool that teachers can use to minimize the harms that disruptive students inflict on the larger number of striving students, and a way to remove dangerous students from the classroom.
 This makes intuitive sense.
-Kicking drug dealers and bullies out of school probably does make schools safer for the average student and a handful of studies have shown that schools with high suspension rates have higher math scores and fewer disciplinary incidents.
-But throwing out the kid with the text scores is obviously antithetical to the idea of teaching.
+Kicking drug dealers and bullies out of school probably does make schools safer for the average student, and a handful of studies have shown that schools with high suspension rates have higher math scores and fewer disciplinary incidents.
+But throwing out the kid with the low scores is obviously antithetical to the idea of teaching.

 Unfortunately, the data puts educators in an uncomfortable position.
-On one hand, removing students from the classroom is the ultimate disciplinary measure and one of the best ways to keep dangerous and disruptive students away from sincere, well-behaved students.
+On the one hand, removing students from the classroom is the ultimate disciplinary measure and one of the best ways to keep dangerous and disruptive students away from sincere, well-behaved students.
 On the other hand, school exclusion punts problem students from the classroom and into the real world, where they end up causing evening more problems for themselves and society at large.